 Music in Korean dramas

-Music plays an integral part in most South Korean dramas.
+Music plays an integral part in most dramas from South Korean.
 Whole original soundtracks are crafted for each one of them.
 Most of these songs are performed by popular Kpop singers.
 If you would like to know some popular Kpop groups and artists, we have a list of the best Kpop groups for you to read!

-A popular OST song could also increase the popularity of a South Korean drama.
+Popular Korean songs used as part of a soundtrack could also increase the popularity of a Korean drama.
 The popularity of a drama could also make an OST song a major hit.
 Each song should express the drama’s structure and mood, and a detailed process is taken to choose the right songs.

 It’s also common to use the same artist for many different dramas due to their past successes.
 A notable example of such an artist is Baek Ji Young.
 She has recorded OST songs for approximately 20 different dramas.

-Korean dramas are undeniably popular nowadays.
+Kdramas are undeniably popular nowadays.
 However, this wasn’t the case a few years back.
-Thanks to the growth of Korean pop culture worldwide, people outside of Asia have also gained interest in K-dramas and movies.
+Thanks to the growth of Korean pop culture worldwide, people outside of Asia have also gained interest in Kdramas and Korean movies.

 K-dramas have become easily popular once viewers knew about them for several reasons.

 Kdramas have been known to have great plots with scenes that will keep you on the edge of your seat, wanting to know what will happen next.
 This is why Kdramas are great for binge-watching.
 They avoid predictable storylines and constantly throw plot twists that will make the viewers’ jaws drop.
 If you’re very into it, you might finish the whole season in just a few days!